 For reporting a fire, fire alarm pull stations are located on the walls of the main hallways.
 Per SB County Fire and UCSB campus policy, all fires must be reported to 9-911 immediately even if the fire is out.
 If a fire extinguisher is used it must be reported as it will need to be replaced.

-• First-aid kit (e.g., location, contents, maintenance responsibility, etc.) Two first-aid kits are located near the hallway exit in MRL 1050.
+• First-aid kit (e.g., location, contents, maintenance responsibility, etc.) Located near the hallway exit in MRL 1050.

 It is responsibility of the Lab TD to maintain the first aid kits.

 In the Event of an Injury